lightstep/cloud-native-observability/02 - customers-and-engineers.md

 #### Logging

-'Traditional' here refers to the practice of emitting unstructured or structured text-based logs from application code in order to inspect transaction state, record exceptional circumstances, and preserve details of catastrophic service failure (such as crashes).
+'Traditional' logging refers to the practice of emitting unstructured or structured text-based logs from application code in order to inspect transaction state, record exceptional circumstances, and preserve details of catastrophic service failure (such as crashes).